Wow, that’s a lot to take in but read on, it will be worth it!

 Note: I have these numbers appearing in search results because I have a plugin installed called ‘Moz Toolbar‘ and this shows me the numbers.

 At the time of writing our domain authority was 50 so not too different.
-With good optimization of our post based around ‘Marketing Tools’ and getting a ton of links back to our content felt we could beat this site in the the search results.
+With good optimization of our post based on ‘Marketing Tools’ and getting a ton of links back to our content felt we could beat this site in the search results.

 Publishing the Infographic

-Publishing the infographic on it’s own it not enough, so we created a blog post and included the infographic within it.
+Publishing the infographic on its own is not enough, so we created a blog post and included the infographic within it.

 It’s really important to have plenty of content within the post that makes it easy for Google to understand what the infographic is about.
 As far as Google is concerned the infographic is just an image so don’t ever consider creating a blog post with just the infographic in it!

 When you publish the blog post you want visitors to be able to take a copy of the infographic and ’embed it’ on their site.